pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

         Number of bits: 16
         Extra overhead (bytes): 78

-The way we perform arithmetic—addition, subtraction, multiplication, and division—is conceptually different from how machines handle these operations.
+The way we perform arithmetic, addition, subtraction, multiplication, and division, is conceptually different from how machines handle these operations.
 Machines operate at the level of bits, relying on bitwise manipulations to carry out even the simplest computations.

-Each numeric representation (e.g., `float32`, `float16`, `bfloat16`) requires dedicated kernels—low-level routines optimized for performing arithmetic on that specific format.Libraries like `NumPy` and `PyTorch` support floating point arithmetic using representations smaller than 64 bits (e.g., `float32`, `float16`, `bfloat16`).
-These libraries also include optimizations that enable efficient computation on lower-precision formats—often by using additional memory to support alignment, buffering, or fused operations.
+Each numeric representation (e.g., `float32`, `float16`, `bfloat16`) requires dedicated kernels, low-level routines optimized for performing arithmetic on that specific format.
+Libraries like `NumPy` and `PyTorch` support floating point arithmetic using representations smaller than 64 bits (e.g., `float32`, `float16`, `bfloat16`).
+These libraries also include optimizations that enable efficient computation on lower-precision formats, often by using additional memory to support alignment, buffering, or fused operations.
 As a result, we notice higher memory overhead than expected.

 ## Illusion vs. Reality of Representation

-Computers are **discrete representation machines**—they store and process information in finite, countable steps, typically as sequences of 1s and 0s.
+Computers are **discrete representation machines**; they store and process information in finite, countable steps, typically as sequences of 1s and 0s.
 Any sense of continuity, such as representing real numbers, is ultimately an illusion in a digital computer.
 In reality, these values are always approximated using a finite number of bits.

-For example, when we store a floating-point number, we are not storing the real number itself, but rather a discrete approximation of it—limited by the number of bits allocated for the representation.
+For example, when we store a floating-point number, we are not storing the real number itself, but rather a discrete approximation of it, limited by the number of bits allocated for the representation.

 > Between any two representable numbers, there are infinitely many real values the computer cannot distinguish.